Please note: Information highlighted in orange text, reflects changes made during the last 7 days.

 Hearings: these are extremely rare at the EUIPO (both at first instance and on appeal), and no specific COVID guidance was issued.
 In the unlikely event that you have a hearing scheduled, but have not yet heard from your usual Forresters attorney, please contact them as soon as possible for an update.

 UK IPO (UK Intellectual Property Office)

-Time limits: The UK IPO have declared that 24 March 2020 and all subsequent days until further notice are “interrupted days”.
-Any deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fall on an interrupted day will be extended until the UK IPO notifies the end of the interrupted days period.
+Time limits: The UK IPO declared that 24 March 2020 and all subsequent days until 29 July 2020 were “interrupted days”.
+Most deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fell on an interrupted day, were extended until 30 July 2020.

 WIPO – World Intellectual Property Organisation